stoplightio/prism/docs/guides/client.md

 # Prism Client

-Prism includes an full featured HTTP Client that you can use to seamlessly perform requests to both a real server and a mocked document.
+Prism includes a fully-featured HTTP Client that you can use to seamlessly perform requests to both a real server and a mocked document.
 The client is modeled after Axios so it may feel familiar.

-### Create from filename or http resource
+### Create from a filename or http resource

 ```ts
 const client = await createClientFromResource('examples/petstore.oas2.yaml', {